flexfinRTP/sapp-legal/TERMS_OF_SERVICE.md

 - Any data loss from device failure, loss, or theft

 ### 6.3 Privacy Policy
-Please review our Privacy Policy for detailed information about how the App handles data.
+Please review our [Privacy Policy](privacy-policy.html) for detailed information about how the App handles data.

 ## 7. External Links and Resources

 ### 7.1 Third-Party Services
 The App provides links to external resources, including:
-- Emergency hotlines
+- Emergency hotlines and crisis support
-- Support groups
+- AA/NA meeting finder resources
-- Educational websites
+- Online support community links

 ### 7.2 No Endorsement
 These links are provided for convenience only.
 We do not endorse, control, or take responsibility for the content, privacy practices, or services of any third-party websites or phone services.